xiaoyouPrince/XYLottery/README.md

 what is the hell！

+## Next

+tomorrow i will do this again。really。。

 However so many times I have been rejected by Apple, I know my app realy has some questions, I am not angry with it.
 I